greenboxal/doggohub/doc/user/project/git_attributes.md

 # Git Attributes

-GitLab supports defining custom [Git attributes][gitattributes] such as what files to treat as binary, and what language to use for syntax highlighting diffs.
+DoggoHub supports defining custom [Git attributes][gitattributes] such as what files to treat as binary, and what language to use for syntax highlighting diffs.